jtinfors/instalive/README.md

     heroku labs:enable websockets --app <app_name>

-Before deploy, set these heroku config vars:
+Before deploy, a couple of  heroku config vars must be set.
+If the deployment target is already up and running they most likely are already set, check with `heroku config:get INSTALIVE_DOMAINNAME`.
+If that command returns empty you must set them, like so:

     heroku config:set INSTALIVE_DOMAINNAME=<fqdn>
     heroku config:set INSTAGRAM_CLIENT_ID=<INSTAGRAM_CLIENT_ID>